Documentation

 Parameters

-• default (str, optional) – The default postal code to use when generating test data.
-Set this for surveys with a limited geography
+• default (str, optional) - The default postal code to use when generating test data.
+Set this for surveys with a limited geography.
+If omitted, test data uses random values from the location database.

-• number_options (int, optional) – The number of suggested options shown to the respondent during the validation step.
+• number_options (int, optional) - The number of matching locations shown to the respondent during the validation step.
 Default: 5.

 Reporting Behavior

-When you call get_location, the survey will record the respondent’s location at the level specified by reporting_type.
-However, the returned object also exposes all other location fields for that postal code.
+The survey records the respondent's location at each level listed in report.
+The returned object also exposes all other location fields for that postal code.
 For example:

 If you need to include these additional fields in your survey data explicitly, you can store them with: